ltog/osmi-addresses/README.md

     ./osmi-addresses planet-latest.osm.pbf

-By default an output directory called `osmi_sqlite_out` is created in the current directory (that means: not necessarily the directory the binary resides in).
+By default an output directory called `osmi-addresses_sqlite_out` is created in the current directory (that means: not necessarily the directory the binary resides in).
 If a second parameter is given, the name of the output directory can be changed:

     ./osmi-addresses planet-latest.osm.pbf my-output-dir